-Additionally, the web scraper has an extremely intuitive UI and easy-to-use process.
-It’s a simple point-and-click web scraping tool, so you don’t need any coding knowledge to get the job done.
+Additionally, the web scraper has an extremely intuitive UI and an easy-to-use process.
+It’s a simple point-and-click web scraping tool, so you don’t need coding knowledge to do the job.

-As an added bonus, Octoparse has some Amazon templates and auto-detection scraping detection features.
-You won’t have to worry about setting up things manually as the developers have already done most of the job scraping Amazon for you.
+As a bonus, Octoparse has some Amazon templates and auto-detection scraping detection features.
+You won’t have to worry about setting up things manually, as the developers have already done most of the job scraping Amazon for you.
 All you need to do is use the templates and auto-detection.